TChydro/Generate-Random-Polygon/README.txt

 Upon running the user will be prompted with 7 options: Quick Generation, Greedy Generation, Approximate Generation, Star Generation, Bulk Generation, Advanced Generation, and Quit.

+***For the program to correctly create the output files, the geogebra.xml, geogebra_defaults2d.xml, geogebra_defaults3d.xml, geogebra_thumbnail.png, showLabelsFalse, and showLablesTrue files/folders need to be in the same directory as the JAR file.***

 Quick generation makes a polygon with a user defined number of vertices using the GRP_CH heuristic with the x and y scale equal to the number of vertices.
 Outputs one file with labels and one without.